cjneely10/YAPIM/demo/README.md

 ```

 After it is complete, all results should be present in the `out/results` directory.
 There will be an enclosed subdirectory for each YAPIM pipeline that has been run on this input set.

+Given our default filter criteria, we should see 6 of the 10 genomes pass, and the proteins and annotation results should be packaged accordingly.